 One of the Great Barrier Reef islands, Lizard Island is truly secluded from the rest of the world.
 Framed by the corals of the Great Barrier Reef, this is the perfect place to connect with nature and learn about its unique ecosystems.

-The island tourism culture maintains responsible tourism a priority, encouraging guests to discover the magnificent views at the same time learning about its biological importance through naturalist talks on rare bird species, constellations of the southern sky, and much more.
+The island tourism culture maintains responsible tourism a priority, encouraging guests to discover the magnificent views while at the same time learning about its biological importance through naturalist talks on rare bird species, constellations of the southern sky, and much more.

 For the perfect honeymoon with your loved one, stay at one of the local luxurious resorts, like the Lizard Island Resort, where you can indulge in gourmet meals, beach picnics, spa treatments, and other romantic activities.